-The following option keys are defined for use in authenticatorGetAssertion 's options parameter.
+The following option keys are defined for use in authenticatorGetAssertion's options parameter.
 All option keys have boolean values.

-Note: For brevity, individual option keys are often referred to as simply an "option", below.
+NOTE: For brevity, individual option keys are often referred to as simply an 'option'', below.

-Option Key Default value Definition ир true user presence: Instructs the authenticator to require user consent to complete the operation. uv false user verification: If true, instructs the authenticator to require a user-verifying gesture in order to complete the request.
-Examples of such gestures are fingerprint scan or a PIN.
-Note: Use of this " uv" option key is deprecated in CTAP2.1.
-Instead, platforms SHOULD create a pinUvAuthParam by obtaining pinUvAuthToken via getPinUvAuthTokenUsingUvWithPermissions or getPinUvAuthTokenUsingPinWithPermissions , as appropriate.
-Platforms MUST NOT include the " uv" option parameter if the authenticator does not support built-in user verification .
-Platforms MUST NOT include both " uv" and pinUvAuthParam parameters in same

-Note: Platforms MUST NOT send the " $\it rk$ " option key .

-Note: For backwards compatibility with CTAP2.0 platforms, the authenticator MAY perform a built-in user verification method even if not requested to enhance its security offering.
-Thus, platforms SHOULD be prepared to receive a CTAP2_ERR_PUAT_REQUIRED error even if the platform did not include the "uv" option key, or did include it and set it to false.
-CTAP2.1 authenticators SHOULD use the authenticator always requires some form of user verification feature to signal this behaviour.

-Note: The [WebAuthn] specification defines an abstract authenticatorGetAssertion operation, which corresponds to the operation described in this section.
-The parameters in the abstract [WebAuthn] authenticatorGetAssertion operation map to the above parameters as follows:

-[WebAuthn] authenticatorGetAssertion operation CTAP authenticatorGetAssertion operation
+Option Key Default value Definition up true user presence: Instructs the authenticator to require user consent to complete the operation.
+92 (12 (12 (12 (12 (12 (12 (12 (12 (12 (1 25 25 25 25 25 25 25 25 25 user verification: If true, instructs the authenticator to require a user-verifying gesture in order to complete the request.
+Examples of such gestures are fingerprint scan or a PIN. - 200 - 200 - 200 - 200 - 200 - 200 - 200 - 200 - 200 NOTE: Use of this "uv" option key is deprecated in CTAP2.1.
+Instead, platforms SHOULD create a pinUvAuthParam by obtaining pinUvAuthToken via getPinUvAuthTokenUsingUvWithPermissions or uv false getPinUvAuthTokenUsingPinWithPermissions, as appropriate.
+94° 94° 94° - Platforms MUST NOT include the " uv " option parameter if the authenticator does not support built-in user verification .
+25 25 25 25 2 25 25 25 2 25 25 25 Platforms MUST NOT include both " uv " and pinUvAuthParam parameters in same request.
+NOTE: Platforms N UST NOT send the " rk " option key. prepared n method ev to receive a y , or did incl rds compatibility with CTAP2.0 platforms, the authenticator MAY perform abuilt-in use ven if not requested to enhance its security offering.
+Thus, platforms SHOULD be CTAP2_ERR_PUAT_REQUIRED error even if the platform did not include the "uv" ude it and set it tofalse.
+CTAP2.1 authenticators SHOULD use the authenticator e form of user verification feature to signal this behaviour. nds to the op uthn] specification defines an abstract authenticatorGetAssertion operation, which peration described in this section.
+The parameters in the abstract [WebAuthn] sertion operation map to the above parameters as follows: [WebAut authenti operation catorGetAs sertion CTAP authenticatorGetAssertion operation hash 19 19 19 19 1 clientDataHash rpld and and and rpld allowCred dentialDescr iptorList allowList de de de 1 1 1 options.up requireUserPresence NOTE: [WebAuthn-2] defines requireUserPresence as a constant authenticatorGetAssertion Boolean value true. options.up may be set to false in CTAP "preoperation flight" commands but is always set totrue for any authenticatorGetAssertion request that is intended to generate an t at assertion that will be returned to an Relying Party via the WebAuthn 5 1 1 1 1 1 1 1 1 1 1 1 1 1 API.
+This is because such an assertion must have the "user present" requireUserVerification bit of the "flags bits" of the authenticator data set to true to be considered valid by clients of the WebAuthn API. extensions extensions

-hash clientDataHash

-rpId rpId

-allowCredentialDescriptorList allowList

-requireUserPresence Note: [WebAuthn-2] defines requireUserPresence as a constant Boolean value true. options .up may be set to false in CTAP "pre-flight" commands but is always set to true for any authenticatorGetAssertion request that is intended to generate an assertion that will be returned to an Relying Party via the WebAuthn API.
-This is because such an assertion must have the "user present" bit of the "flags bits" of the authenticator data set to true to be considered valid by clients of the WebAuthn API.

-requireUserVerification options.uv or pinUvAuthParam

-extensions extensions

 6.2.1.
-Platform Actions for authenticatorGetAssertion (non-normative)§
+Platform Actions for authenticatorGetAssertion (non-normative)